AlinaSukhoverskaya/Project-e-commerce/Project Report & Alert Bots/README.md

 #### 2. Alerts
    Implement sending an alert when anomalies are detected.
-   To search for anomalies, use the following methods:
+   Use the following methods to detect anomalies:
    - Compare the value with the value on the previous day at the same time
    - Interquartile range
    - 3-sigma rule